-After only a few weeks traveling through Ukraine, I’m convinced it’s one of Europe’s hidden gems.
+After only a few weeks of travel through Ukraine, I’m convinced it’s one of Europe’s hidden gems.
 I’m now on a mission to convince people to plan a trip to this Eastern European country.
 Ukraine is one of the biggest countries in Europe, but is a relatively new travel destination and tends to be overlooked by mainstream travelers.

 52 reasons why you should start planning your trip to Ukraine:

 Note: I’ve done my best where possible to include the Ukrainian spelling.

 1. Ukrainian Prices are Outrageously Cheap